The Top 5 Ways This Year Changed How We Do Business

-While some of the adaptations and changes made in 2020 were temporary measures, others made life easier for contractors and homeowners or solved challenges that existed before coronavirus—so they’re here to stay.
-Here are the top 5 ways 2020 changed how contractors do business, and our roofing industry analysis of why those changes will be long-lasting.
+While some of the adaptations and changes made were temporary measures, others made life easier for contractors and homeowners or solved challenges that existed before coronavirus—so they’re here to stay.
+Here are the top 5 ways this year changed how contractors do business, and our roofing industry analysis of why those changes will be long-lasting.

 #1.
 Connecting With Customers and Prospects Virtually

-Traditional in-person meetings, door-knocking, and neighborhood canvassing took a backseat in 2020.
+Traditional in-person meetings, door-knocking, and neighborhood canvassing took a backseat.
 In order to keep everyone safe and comply with restrictions, most customer and prospect interactions were done virtually.
 With phone calls, online canvassing, Zoom meetings, and more, contractors found ways to get in front of prospects and connect with customers when they couldn’t meet in person.

 #2: Getting Paid Electronically

-Roofing industry analysis shows that many roofing contractors adopted electronic payment processing for the first time this year.
+We saw many roofing contractors adopt electronic payment processing for the first time last year.
 With many office staff working from home, many homeowners expressing a preference to pay digitally, and a general climate of financial uncertainty, electronic payment processing made sense as a fast, reliable way to get paid on time.

 But electronic payment processing is more than just a temporary solution for when your staff is scattered and your customers are stuck at home.
 Increasingly, customers have come to expect the ability to use credit, debit and ACH transactions to pay vendors—and to take their money elsewhere when those options are not available.
 The ability to process payments electronically and accept a wide range of payment methods helps you meet these customer expectations and keep from losing out to your competitors.
 Plus, you’ll get paid on time more frequently and process transactions more quickly.